core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 for longer periods based on the assumption that a transport layer protocol, such as TCP, offers additional information about the session life cycle.
-UDP, on the other hand, does not provide such information to a NAT and timeouts tend to be much shorter, as confirmed by research {{HomeGateway}}.
+UDP, on the other hand, does not provide such information to a NAT and timeouts tend to be much shorter {{HomeGateway}}.

-Some environments may also benefit from the ability of TCP to exchange larger payloads (such as firmware images) without application layer segmentation and to utilize the more sophisticated congestion control capabilities provided by many TCP implementations.
+Some environments may also benefit from the ability of TCP to exchange larger payloads such as firmware images without application layer segmentation and to utilize the more sophisticated congestion control capabilities provided by many TCP implementations.